In This Section

 Technical articles should be informative and well organized.
 They should cite original work or review previous work, giving proper credit.
 Results of actual experiments or research should be included.
 The Journal cannot accept unsubstantiated or commercial statements.
 Authors should observe the general requirements for AES Publications, as agreed by the Publications Policy Committee, given at the end of this page.

 Authors should submit a full-page double-spaced PDF including illustrations and a figure captions list for review to the online submission and peer-review system.
-After papers have been peer-reviewed and accepted for publication, authors are required to use either the JAES MS Word or LaTeX template to prepare their final manuscripts.
+After papers have been peer-reviewed and accepted for publication, authors should submit the final source files including manuscript as Word or LaTeX file, illustration files (as described below) and supplementary material such as author photographs and biographies.
+It is no longer necessary for authors to use the JAES MS Word or LaTeX template to prepare their final manuscripts, and authors of open access papers must not do so.
+Other authors may use the templates if they wish, to assist with the planning of final page layout and length.

 Manuscripts are reviewed anonymously by members of the review board.
 After the reviewers' analysis and recommendation to the editors, the author is advised of either acceptance or rejection.
 On the basis of the reviewers' comments, the editor may request that the author make certain revisions which will allow the paper to be accepted for publication.

 Once an article is accepted for publication, page charges will apply for printing as follows.
 No charge up to 8 pages; pp. 9-12, $50 per page; p.
 13 and above, $100 per page.

-The author may obtain an open-access licence for their paper by paying a specific open-access fee.
+The author may obtain an open-access licence for their paper.
 The policy is explained in detail on our Open Access website.

 For a fee of $500 per article (above the normal page fee), authors can choose to include color graphics files in articles published in the printed Journal.